Fr-Hasekopf/Twitter_sentiment_analysis/README.md

 In this practice project, we focus on NLP techniques (especially sentiment analysis methods).
 Our task is to classify a set of tweets into two categories:
 ⋅⋅*racist/sexist
 ⋅⋅*non-racist/sexist

+Data used for this project can be found [here.](https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/)

 Details and results are presented in the Jupyter Notebook.

 The objective of this task is to detect hate speech in tweets.
 Particularly, we determine that a tweet contains hate speech if it has a racist or sexist sentiment associated with it.